ELC/elc.github.io-content/blog/2021-jupyter-collaborative.md

 - A teacher can invite their students to actively collaborate on a notebook and write comments and questions in a centralized way.
-- A small team can leaverage a server (or powerful computer) to run the notebooks instead of each having to run the kernels on their local PCs.
+- A small team can leverage a server (or powerful computer) to run the notebooks instead of each having to run the kernels on their local PCs.
-- Two team members can work in different parts of the same problem, like hyperparameter tuning and data visualization cuncurrently.
+- Two team members can work in different parts of the same problem, like hyperparameter tuning and data visualization concurrently.
-- A presenter can invite a small audience to try some Jupyter app (e.g. built with widgets) and have them use it with zero install.
+- A presenter can invite a small audience to try some Jupyter app (e.g. built with widgets) and have them use it with zero-install.

 Of course, this is probably not the best solution for all possible scenarios but for small teams, mentoring / teaching and showing proof of concepts, it